sharikul/Zynamo/README.md

 $zynamo->process_files("$folder/index.zynamo.php, $folder/style.css");
 ```
 _The `$folder` variable refers to BlogPad's content directory and it isn't relevant to Zynamo in any way._

+## Noted bugs
+Since Zynamo was developed to be used in MVC style projects, you will encounter bugs when trying to use it outside of these projects.
+As of 22-05-2013, there's **one** noted bug:

+*  Each index is replaced with its value on a separate page refresh when used outside of an MVC style project.